Weathering with You: Plot

-In June 2021, first year high schooler Hodaka Morishima escapes Kōzu-shima in order to get away from his troubled home life to Tokyo.
-When his ferry to the city is hit by a rainstorm, he is saved by Keisuke Suga.
-As Hodaka becomes broke and struggles to find work, he meets Hina Amano, an employee of a McDonald's restaurant, who takes pity on him and gives him food.
-Hodaka later finds an abandoned Makarov PM handgun.
-Suga hires him as his assistant at a small occult magazine publishing company, there they investigate urban legends related to the unusually rainy weather in Tokyo.
-They hear the legend of "sunshine girls" who can control the weather.
-Hodaka sees Hina being intimidated into working at a club.
-He scares off the club owners by firing his gun into the air.
-Hina takes him to Yoyogi Kaikan, an abandoned building with a shrine on the roof, where he throws the gun away.
-Hina shocks him by demonstrating her ability to clear the sky by praying.
-Hina lives alone with her brother Nagi, and they have no adult guardian.
-Seeing how they are also in financial trouble, Hodaka proposes to start a business together: a job to clear the weather for events like weddings and parties.
-Their business becomes a success but when Hina is shown on television, their site gets flooded with requests so they decide to close.
+In June 2021, high schooler Hodaka Morishima runs away from home.
+When his ferry to Tokyo is hit by a torrential rainstorm, he is almost washed away, but is saved by Keisuke Suga.
+Suga gives the boy his business card and tells him to call if he needs a job.
+Hodaka struggles to find work in the city.
+He finds an abandoned Makarov PM handgun and keeps it even though guns are illegal.
+He meets Hina Amano, a McDonald's employee, who pities him and gives him free food.
+Suga hires him as his assistant; he and his niece Natsumi publish a small occult magazine investigating strange phenomena, including the unusually rainy weather.
+They hear the legend of "sunshine girls" who can stop rain, and bring sunshine.
+Hodaka sees Hina being intimidated into working at a club and in panic, fires his gun at the club owner, barely missing him.
+Frightened, he throws the gun aside.
+Hina takes him to Yoyogi Kaikan, an abandoned building with a shrine on the roof, and amazes him by demonstrating her ability to clear the sky by praying.
+Hodaka learns that Hina is an orphan living alone with her younger brother Nagi.
+Seeing that they are also in financial trouble, Hodaka proposes they start a business having Hina clear the weather for social gatherings.
+Their business becomes a success, but Hina is filmed and shown on television, leading to their site getting flooded with requests.
+They decide to temporarily suspend business to let Hina rest.
+Meanwhile, Suga and Natsumi interview the old priest of a shrine who tells them the legend of "Weather Maidens" who can control the rain, adding that they pay a heavy price for their powers.